icsm-au/3d-csdm-profile-wa/_sources/wa/description.md

 - conformance validation
 - configuration of generic software to meet specific jurisdictional needs. (if implementers choose to use this option)

-These constraints define jurisdiction specific options for:

-- use of vocabularies for coded values
-- provenance (record of process steps)
-- labelling conventions and composite name parts
-- TBD (test case development in progress)

 ### extensions